L78k3/grimmora-pages/content/World/Grimmora/Locations/Cities/Durvish City.md

 ## Services & Commerce

 As a major city, Durvish City offers:
-- Inns and taverns for travelers
+- Inns and taverns for travellers
 - Magical services (mage's tower)
 - Religious services (temple)
 - General commerce and supplies